RegulatableML/RegulatableML.github.io/content/neurips2023/cfp.md

 ## Important Dates

-All deadlines are due 23:59 PM AOE.
+All deadlines are due 23:59 PM in *GMT* time zone.

+- Abstract Deadline: ~~Sep 22~~ Sep 25, 2023
-- Submission Deadline: Aug 30, 2024
+- Submission Deadline: ~~Sep 29~~ Oct 2, 2023
-- Acceptance Notification: Sept 30, 2024
+- Acceptance Notification: Oct 27, 2023

 ## Submission Instruction

 This workshop is **non-archival**.
 We also welcome relevant findings that have been recently published.
 The review process is **double-blinded**.
 Submissions should be anonymized appropriately.

+Abstracts and papers can be submitted through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/RegML).

 ## Format